ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 | --------------- | ----------- | --------- |
 | gx3d-160x1792x8gaudi3 | 12          | 15        |
 {: caption="Accelerated Intel family limits for maximum volumes, and maximum network interfaces" caption-side="bottom"}

+#### Boot volume profiles
+{: #gaudi-3-volume-profiles}

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Intel Gaudi 3 instances.

 ## NVIDIA Hopper HGX instance profiles
 {: #hopper-hgx-profiles}